 Kubernetes v1.24 Stargazer: What's new?

 Kubernetes v1.24 was released last May 24, 2022.
 In this article, we will go through notable changes, improvements, breaking removals, and deprecations.
-It should give you all the information you need to prepare your cluster for this upgrade.
+It should give you all the information necessary for container runtimes so that Kubernetes can prepare your cluster for this upgrade.

 Significant Changes